ionutrogojan/icon_frame/README.md

 #

 TODO:
-- [ ] Overwriting icons seems to make the unable to decode.
+- [ ] Overwriting icons seems to make them unable to decode.
 Looking into it

 #